Finding the Best Places to Retire Since 2006!

 Reader Requested Short Review of Celebration, Florida

 Thirty-three percent of residents are age 45 or better.
-Most of the people who live here consider themselves Democrats.
+Most of the people who live here lean to the left politically.
 The crime rate is below the national average.
-Racial diversity is minimal.
-More than 60% of residents have at least a four year college degree.
-Celebration has quadrupled in size during the last 10 to 15 years, and the cost of living is 28% above the national average.
+Racial diversity is minimal, and more than 60% of residents have at least a four year college degree.
+Celebration has boomed in the 10 to 15 years, and the cost of living is 28% above the national average.

-The median home price is $340,000.
-The community is divided into a handful of villages, the earliest being finished in 1996, and each one has a mix of single family homes in a variety of styles (garden, bungalow, cottage and more) and condominiums, many behind white picket fences.
+The median home price is $385,000.
+The community is divided into a handful of villages, and each one has a mix of condominiums, town homes and single family homes in a variety of styles (garden, bungalow, cottage and more), many behind a white picket fence.
 Most single family residences have a front porch with a garage in the rear.

 Architectural influences include Mediterranean, Colonial, Art Deco and Victorian, creating an eclectic, pleasing and colorful cityscape.
 Neighborhoods are not only tree shaded but clean and well groomed.
 Residents do have to pay an HOA fee and a trash pick up fee, which combined are approximately $1,200 or more per year.
 Homeowners are responsible for maintaining their own yard and home exterior.

 As might be expected in a place built by Disney, Celebration has a wholesome, shiny quality.
 The Town Center has brick paved streets, bright pastel-colored store fronts, neat rows of palm trees and lantern-type street lamps.
 There are several small lakes throughout Celebration, but Lake Rianhard, next to the Town Center, is the largest and is bordered by housing, merchants and green spaces.
 It also has fish and a few alligators.